I won't let down French fishermen in Brexit talks, says Macron

 Regaining control of Britain’s waters was a headline issue for Brexit campaigners.
 British fishermen say too many concessions were made when Britain joined the European Economic Community in 1973.

-European Union leaders began talks on Thursday on a joint 2021-27 budget that will need to fill a 75 billion euro (62.8 billion pounds) hole left by Britain’s departure just as they face costly climate and other challenges.
+European Union leaders began talks on Thursday on a joint 2021-27 budget that will need to fill a 75 billion euro ($81 billion) hole left by Britain’s departure just as they face costly climate and other challenges.

 Reporting by Dominique Vidalon; editing by Nick Macfie